Sabari28052003/RailwayTicketReservation-Application-java-/README.md

 This is a simple railway ticket reservation application created by R.Sabariguru.

 Description
 This application allows users to reserve railway tickets easily.
-Users can search for available trains, choose their preferred seats, and make reservations hassle-free.
+Users can search for available trains, choose their preferred seats, and make reservations hassle-free.Initially there are 1-Upperbirthseats,1-middlebirthseats 1-lowerbirthseats,2-racseats and 2-waitinglist.The user can check the available seats also.

 Features: